michellesri/portland-201d2/week-2/4-wed-lab/README.md

 ## Updated user stories for Wednesday morning's lab

-Summary: You'll render the output in a browser using *tables* rather than lists.
-And you'll use constructor functions to re-organize and reduce your code.
-Also, you now have **distinct sales data** for each location, at the bottom of this document.
+Summary: You'll render the output in a browser using **tables** rather than lists, you'll use constructor functions to re-organize and reduce your code, and now you have **distinct sales data** (min and max values) that is different for each location, at the bottom of this document.

 ### User Stories (MVP)
 - As a user, I want a webpage that displays individual store data for pizza3001, so that I can monitor each location.